san70sh/allez-event-mgmt/README.md

-# allez-event-mgmt
+# Allez
-Event Management System
+### An Event Management System for users to register and host events